Before You File a Complaint

 - You may be contacted first by our Intakes Team to confirm your information or provide more details.

 - Your complaint will be given to a College staff member to oversee.
-This person will contact you to provide an overview of the process and answer any questions you have.
+A staff member may contact you to provide an overview of the process and answer any questions you have.
 Any communication you have with a College staff member will be part of the investigation record.

 - We use a risk-based approach to prioritize complaints and investigations, which can affect how long it takes to resolve your complaint.
 The Risk Assessment Framework provides information on how we assign a risk level to every complaint.